 Atrial tachycardia is common amongst patients with concomitant lung disease (e.g. COPD)

 Multifocal atrial tachycardia

 The P waves will have different morphologies as the atrial focus changes from beat to beat.

 Similar to atrial tachycardia in all other respects.

 The atrioventricular node is the next most autonomic piece of tissue in the heart after the sino-atrial node.
 If the sinoatrial node is not functioning (e.g. high vagal tone, sick sinus syndrome), the AV node takes over.

-Inappropriate sinus tachycardia can be slowed using beta blockers or ivabradine (selective sinus node blocker) but is usually best left alone
+INAPPROPRIATE sinus tachycardia can be slowed using beta-blockers or ivabradine (selective sinus node blocker), however it is usually best left alone.

 These account for more than 75% of all tachyarrhythmias, both atrial and ventricular.